-From 26 May 2020 until 29 October 2020, the Reserve Bank made available a Term Lending Facility, to offer loans for a fixed term of three years at the rate of the Official Cash Rate, with access to the funds linked to banks' lending under the Scheme.
-On 20 August 2020, the Reserve Bank announced it would extend the availability of the Term Lending Facility to 1 February 2021 with loans for a term of five years.
-In December 2020, the Reserve Bank announced that it would extend the window for the Term Lending Facility to 28 July 2021.
-As at 30 September 2022, the Bank has drawn down \$96 million under the Term Lending Facility (30 September 2021: \$96 million).
+From 26 May 2020 until the extended date of 28 July 2021, the Reserve Bank made available a Term Lending Facility ("TLF"), to offer loans for a maximum term of five years at the rate of the Official Cash Rate, with access to the funds linked to banks' lending under the TLF Scheme.
+As at 30 September 2023, the balance is \$69 million under the TLF (30 September 2022: \$96 million).

-On 11 November 2020, the Reserve Bank announced that additional stimulus would be provided through a Funding for Lending Programme, commencing in December 2020.
-The Funding for Lending Programme provides funding to banks at the prevailing OCR for a term of three years, secured by high quality collateral.
-The size of funding available under the Funding for Lending Programme includes an initial allocation of 4% of each bank's total loans and advances to New Zealand households, private non-financial businesses, and non-profit institutions serving households (eligible loans).
+On 11 November 2020, the Reserve Bank announced that additional stimulus would be provided through a Funding for Lending Programme ('FLP'), commencing in December 2020.
+The FLP provides funding to banks at the prevailing OCR for a term of three years, secured by high quality collateral.
+The size of funding available under the FLP includes an initial allocation of 4% of each bank's eligible loans (as defined by the Reserve Bank).
 A conditional additional allocation of up to 2% of eligible loans is also available, subject to growth in eligible loans, for a total size of up to 6% of eligible loans.
-The Funding for Lending Programme ran from 7 December 2020 to 6 June 2022 for the initial allocations and remains open to 6 December 2022 for the additional allocations.
-The Funding for Lending Programme term sheet is available on the Reserve Bank's website.
-As at 30 September 2022, the Bank has drawn down \$3,871 million under the Funding for Lending Programme (30 September 2021: \$2,000 million).
+The FLP ran from 7 December 2020 to 6 June 2022 for the initial allocations and ended on 6 December 2022 for the additional allocations.
+The FLP term sheet is available on the Reserve Bank's website.
+As at 30 September 2023, the balance is \$4,981 million under the FLP (30 September 2022: \$3,871 million).